Pastrnak scores late in OT, Bruins beat Red Wings 4-3

+BOSTON (AP) -- David Pastrnak's long-awaited 20th goal of the season came at an opportune moment for the struggling Boston Bruins.

-BOSTON (AP) -- David Pastrnak scored with 46.9 seconds left on the clock in overtime as the Boston Bruins rallied to beat the Detroit Red Wings 4-3 on Tuesday night.
+Pastrnak scored with 46.9 seconds left in overtime to lift the Bruins to a 4-3 win over the Detroit Red Wings on Tuesday night, ending Boston's four-game losing streak.

-Pastrnak beat Detroit goalie Jared Coreau with a high slap shot and ended the Bruins' four-game losing streak (0-3-1).
+''It's very nice to get the one - especially with the win,'' said Pastrnak, who hadn't scored since getting his 19th on Dec.
+14 against Pittsburgh.

+Brad Marchand had two goals as the Bruins won for the first time since beating Philadelphia 6-3 on Jan.
+14. Boston also atoned for blowing a 3-0 lead against the Red Wings, who rallied to beat the Bruins 6-5 in a shootout six days before.

+Pastrnak, who had an assist on Marchand's first goal, put an end to his 17-game stretch without a goal.

+''It was just a matter of time,'' Boston coach Claude Julien said. ''It's been a while and I think that he has been feeling the pressure and hopefully that's a step in the right direction for him.''

-Brad Marchand had two goals, Kevan Miller also scored, and Pastrnak also had an assist for Boston.
-Tuukka Rask stopped 23 shots.
+Kevan Miller also scored for Boston and Tuukka Rask finished with 23 saves.

-Mike Green had a goal and assist for the Red Wings, who extended their point streak to six straight games.
+Mike Green had a goal and assist for the Red Wings, who extended their point streak to six straight games despite losing three straight in overtime.

+''Right now not good just enough to get that point,'' Green said. ''It does sting.
+We've got to find a way to get it done in regular time because obviously things aren't bouncing our way in overtime.''

 Andreas Athanasiou and Tomas Tatar also scored and Henrik Zetterberg added two assists.

-Coreau finished with 45 saves in his second start against the Bruins in less than a week.
+Jared Coreau finished with 45 saves in his second start against the Bruins in less than a week.
 He was pulled just 5:13 into the Red Wings' 6-5 shootout win at home last Wednesday after allowing three goals on eight shots.

 This one also appeared headed for a shootout until Pastrnak ended it with his 20th of the season.